RatulMaharaj/predictable/README.md

 ## What is it?

-A framework for Actuarial modelling.
+A framework for actuarial modelling.

 ## Installation